Ideas-Laboratory/Taurus/README.md

 ```

 ### Licensing
-The source code is licensed under GPL v3.
+The source code is licensed under LGPL v2.1.
 License is available [here](/LICENSE).

 If you have problems, please submit an issue.